-- This section describes the off-site radiological air surveillance programs conducted by USDOE-SR, USDOE contractors, GDNR-EPD, and SCDHEC-ESOP and summarizes the off-site radiological air monitoring and rainwater data available for this evaluation.
+This section describes the off-site radiological air surveillance programs conducted by USDOE-SR, USDOE contractors, GDNR-EPD, and SCDHEC-ESOP and summarizes the off-site radiological air monitoring and rainwater data available for this evaluation.
 As shown in Table 4, ATSDR was able to obtain radiological air monitoring measurements data for 1993 through 2010 from GDNR-EPD and USDOE-SR, and for 1997 through 2010 from SCDHEC-ESOP.
 Table 6 summarizes the information available for ATSDR's evaluation and the variations in radiological parameters monitored.
 In general, gross alpha and gross beta were consistently reported by these agencies.
-Off-site atmospheric surveillance station locations for GDNR-EPD, SCDHEC-ESOP, and USDOE-SR are presented in Figure 8, Figure 9, and Figure 10, respectively. - USDOE-SR has ambient air surveillance stations at various locations throughout the site (e.g., operating areas), at the site boundary, and at specified distances from the site.
-Although USDOE-928 SR has reduced the number of air monitoring stations since 1993, the current on-site and off-site 930 environmental air surveillance stations are placed in order to detect large, unexpected releases and to monitor routinely for tritium and radioactive particulates (WSRC 1993; SRNS 2009, 932 2011a).
-The site boundary stations are approximately located in every 45-degree sector around the site with additional stations located in the direction of major population centers.
-Stations are 934 also located in population centers 25 and 100 miles from the site.
-Each station has a glass fiber filter paper for airborne particulates, a charcoal canister for sampling iodine and other gamma-936 emitting radionuclides, silica gel for sampling tritiated water vapor, a rainwater collection system used to analyze for tritium in rainwater, and a rain ion resin column for sampling gamma-
+Off-site atmospheric surveillance station locations for GDNR-EPD, SCDHEC-ESOP, and USDOE-SR are presented in Figure 8, Figure 9, and Figure 10, respectively.

+USDOE-SR has ambient air surveillance stations at various locations throughout the site, at the site boundary, and at specified distances from the site.
+Although USDOE-SR has reduced the number of air monitoring stations since 1993, the current on-site and off-site environmental air surveillance stations are placed in order to detect large, unexpected releases and to monitor routinely for tritium and radioactive particulates (WSRC 1993; SRNS 2009, 2011a).
+The site boundary stations are approximately located in 45-degree sector around the site with additional stations in the direction of major population centers.
+Stations are also located in population centers 25 and 100 miles from the site.
+Each station has a glass fiber filter paper for airborne particulates, a charcoal canister for sampling iodine and other gamma-emitting radionuclides, silica gel for sampling tritiated water vapor, a rainwater collection system to collect samples analyzed for tritium, and a rain ion resin column for sampling gamma-emitting radionuclides, gross alpha and beta measurements, total strontium, and relevant actinides (Table 6).

-- emitting radionuclides, gross alpha and beta measurements, total strontium, and relevant actinides11 (Table 6). - GDNR-EPD had nine air stations in 1993 and eleven in 2002; however, due to budget constraints, GDNR-EPD has only maintained four stations (#11, #20, #35, and #49 in Figure 8) - since April 2009.
-Each station has a glass fiber filter paper, a charcoal canister, and a rainwater collection system for analyzing tritium in rainwater.
+GDNR-EPD had nine air stations in 1993 and eleven in 2002; due to budget constraints, GDNR-EPD has maintained only four stations (#11, #20, #35, and #49 in Figure 8) since April 2009.
+Each station has a glass fiber filter paper, a charcoal canister, and a rainwater collection system.
 Until 2004, GDNR-EPD also used silica gel for sampling tritiated water vapor (Table 6).

-SCDHEC-ESOP began their air surveillance program in 1997 with four air surveillance stations.
+SCDHEC-ESOP began their air surveillance program in 1997 with four stations.
 As of 2010, eight stations were being maintained (five within two miles of the site boundary, two within 25 miles of the site, and one at the center of the site).
-Each station has glass fiber filters used to collect total airborne particulates, a rainwater collection system for analyzing tritium in rainwater, and silica gel for sampling tritiated water vapor (Table 6).
+Each station has glass fiber filters, a rainwater collection system, and silica gel for sampling tritiated water vapor (Table 6).